 Leading Types of Fitness Apps

-If you are looking to create a fitness app, you should be aware of the diversity in this niche.
+If you are looking to create your own fitness app, you should be aware of the diversity in this niche.
 Be it a meditation app or a workout plan app, each type has its differentiators and a set of signature features.

 Activity tracking apps